 Allan Schnaiberg Outstanding Publication Award

 This is given for publications of special noteworthiness in the field of environmental sociology.
 It is given in alternate years for either (a) a book in even years or (b) a single article in odd years.
 This year the committee will consider books published within the period January 1, 2020, through December 31, 2021.
-To nominate a book, please send a PDF or hard copy along with a nomination letter by April 1st, 2022 to Sara Grineski (firstname.lastname@example.org).
-If sending a book by mail, address it to: Dr. Sara Grineski, Department of Sociology, BEHS 310, University of Utah, Salt Lake City, UT 84112.
+To nominate a book, please email a nomination letter by April 1st, 2022 to Sara Grineski (email@example.com).
+She will follow-up with you about how to distribute the book to the review committee members.

 Fred Buttel Distinguished Contribution Award

 This award is given annually to recognize individuals for outstanding service, innovation, or publication in environmental sociology.
 It is intended to be an expression of appreciation, awarded when an individual is deemed extraordinarily meritorious by the Section.
 All members of the Section are encouraged to submit nominations; self-nominations are welcome.
 Nominations for this award must be received by April 1st, 2022.
 To nominate an individual for this award, please send a letter of nomination describing the nominee’s contribution to environmental sociology and/or the sociology of technology, accompanied by a copy of the nominee’s CV, to the chair of the award committee, Rachael Shwom, Rutgers University, (firstname.lastname@example.org).